 Thoughts on our beloved club by David Štrobach a.k.a Kadaver

-It’s been exactly one year on the 20th of April since I visited two dark, extremely humid rooms under the main train station in Brno.
-The rooms have been abandoned for years and before that were used as a 24/7 casino (or a Herna, as we say here) since the early 90s – due to its handy location in the heart of the city a popular spot among the local meth heads in need of selling stolen goods to fuel their weakness.
+On the 20th of April, it’s been exactly one year since I visited two dark, extremely humid rooms under the central train station in Brno.
+The rooms were abandoned for years, and before that were used as a 24/7 casino (or a Herna, as we say here) since the early 90s.
+Due to its handy location in the heart of the city, it would become a popular spot among the local meth heads in need of selling stolen goods to finance their addiction.

-The spot, with its shady and sad history, seemed as the perfect location for a club where now something beautiful happens every Friday.
-Originally a storage space for coal that fuelled the very first trains crossing Europe in the 19th century, it’s a symbol of Brno’s past greatness and forward–thinking leaders, while later on it managed to become a symbol for something very different – of the city’s ‘elite’ neglect and greediness, the ‘wild 90s’ and the period’s even wilder privatisations of public property, and of absolute disrespect for minorities and the poor – especially those that ended up living in close proximity to the train station due to displacements way back after the WWII, with no means of escaping to their original ways of life due to the totalitarian regime that came to be afterwards.
+The spot, with its shady and sad history, seemed like the perfect location for a club where now something beautiful happens every Friday.
+Originally a storage space for coal that fuelled the very first trains crossing Europe in the 19th century, it’s a symbol of Brno’s past greatness and forward-thinking leaders.
+Later on, it managed to become a symbol for something very different – of the neglect and greed of the city’s ‘elite’; of the ‘wild 90s’ and the period’s even wilder privatizations of public property; and of absolute disrespect for minorities and the poor – especially those that ended up living in close proximity to the train station due to displacements way back after the WWII, with no means of escaping to their original ways of life due to the totalitarian regime that came to be afterward.
 A couple of years ago, there weren’t many clubs in this city – but there were hundreds of these ‘Hernas’ everywhere, darkened rooms with no daylight where you could lose your month’s paycheck in a matter of minutes, where you would get free water and coffee and beer after the first 24 hours of gambling.

 I took it as a challenge – transforming these rooms into something similar in the meaning of opening hours and daylight, yet very different in vibes and the purpose.

-It didn’t take long and Bastl’s 1st destruction brigade came in – equipped with crowbars, sledgehammers, and protective glasses, we ripped down years of collective shame and sadness off the walls that were still tangled up in a web of LAN cables and hidden cameras and vaults.
-It took three or so months of steady work to uncover the space’s lost beauty while maintaining its grittiness.
+It didn’t take long, and Bastl’s 1st destruction brigade came in – equipped with crowbars, sledgehammers, and protective glasses, we ripped down years of collective shame and sadness off the walls that were still tangled up in a web of LAN cables and hidden cameras and vaults.
+It took three or so months of steady work to uncover the space’s lost beauty while maintaining its grit.

-It’s way easy for some people, be it the city officials or the less tolerant neighbours, to write off club culture as a culture of excess and hedonism – but I think excess is for children and hedonism is dead.
-It took me a year of making sure every single Friday that the sets are running on time, the performers are happy and the lights are not too bright, before I gained 100% certainty about my motivation and hopefully all of our visitors’ motivation too – finding a spot of collective understanding and despite the loud surroundings a bit of inner tranquility a couple of times a month in the heart of the city, while the trains above your head continue to rush to their destinations with no idea of you celebrating underneath them.
+It’s way easy for some people, be it the city officials or the less tolerant neighbors, to write off club culture as a culture of excess and hedonism – but I think excess is for children, and hedonism is dead.
+It took me a year of making sure every single Friday that the sets are running on time, the performers are happy.
+The lights are not too bright before I gained 100% certainty about my motivation and hopefully all of our visitors’ motivation – finding a spot of collective understanding and despite the loud surroundings a bit of inner tranquility a couple of times a month in the heart of the city, while the trains above your head continue to rush to their destinations with no idea of you celebrating underneath them.